vintas/Loan-Data-Warehouse/README.md

 ```

 2. Run `Create_Lineage_Table.sql` to create Incremental Loads and Lineage table.
-3. Run `Populate_Lineage.sql` to populate lineage table.
-4. Create Date Dimension table and populate it.
+3. Create Date Dimension table and populate it.
     1. First run `Create_Date_Dimension_schema.sql` to create the date dimension table schema.
     2. The script `Create_StoredProcedure_to_Generate_Dates.sql` generates all the dates between 2000-01-01 and 2025-12-31 as a Stored Procedure[SP].
 Execute it.
         - It has the information on some of the holidays hardcoded but some are not as they vary by the year(eg., date of Diwali) and will need to be updated manually for each year.
     3. Run the SP using `Populate_Date_Dimension_table.sql`
+4. Run `Populate_Lineage.sql` to populate lineage table.
 5. Run `Dimension Tables\Create_Dim_Branch.sql` to create branch dimension table and populate it using `Populate_Branch_Dimension_table.sql` derived from `Dummy Data\Dim_Branch.xlsx`.
 6. Create Customer Dimension Table using `Create_Dim_Customer_schema.sql`
 7. Populate the Customer dimension table using `Populate_Customer_Dimension_table.sql` that is derived from `Dimension Tables\Dim_Customer.xlsx`.
 8. Run `Dimension Tables\Create_Dim_Loans.sql` to create the schema for Loan dimension table and then run `Populate_Loans_Dimension_table.sql` to populate it based on `Dummy Data\Dim_Loans.xlsx`.
-Use only 60 loans.
-Add lineage.
 9. Run `Dimension Tables\Create_Dim_Account.sql` to create the schema for Account dimension table and then run `Populate_Account_Dimension_table.sql` to populate it based on `Dummy Data\Dim_Account.xlsx`.
 10. Run `Fact Tables\Bridge_Customer.sql` to create the schema for Customers_Bridge table and then run `Populate_Accounts_Customer_Bridge_table.sql` to populate it based on `Dummy Data\Bridge_Customer.xlsx`.
 11. Run `Create_Fact_Loans_schema.sql` to create the loans fact table schema and then run `generate_fact_loans.py` by typing `python .\generate_fact_loans.py | Out-File -FilePath D:\populate_fact_sales.sql` to get sql queries to populate the loans fact table as well as update the loans table with appropriate values.
 Note that there is a dependency to `dateutil`.
 If not installed, install it with `pip install python-dateutil`.
 Add lineage.